JariRijnen/capstone_project/README.md

 The ER-diagram consists of two facts tables, wildfires and weather_measurements.
 There are four additional dimension tables: us_state, weather_stations, date_table, time_table.

-There are two options to match wildfires with relevant weather stations.
-The first is to look at the weather stations in the same state as the wildfire, which only requries a simple join.
-The second is to by looking at the geographical locations; either by the coordinates directly or by the geom variables.
+There are three options to match wildfires with relevant weather stations.
+* The first is to look at the weather stations in the same state as the wildfire, which only requries a simple join.
+* The second is to by looking at the geographical locations; either by the coordinates directly or by the geom variables.
 This allows filtering by longitude and latitude, or to search for the closest weather station by MIN(ST_DistanceSphere(weather_stations.geom, wildfires.geom)).
+* The third is by joining on the distance_table, which allows for including all weather stations within a certain distance of the wildfire.

 ## Example Queries
 ```